Phytophthora infestans: Environmental conditions

 The Beaumont and Smith periods have traditionally been used by growers in the United Kingdom, with different criteria developed by growers in other regions.
-The Smith period has been the preferred system used in the UK since its introduction in the 1970s.
+The Smith period was the preferred system used in the UK since its introduction in the 1970s but since 2017, forecasts have used the slightly adapted Hutton Criteria.

 Based on these conditions and other factors, several tools have been developed to help growers manage the disease and plan fungicide applications.
 Often these are deployed as part of decision support systems accessible through web sites or smart phones.

 Several studies have attempted to develop systems for real-time detection via flow cytometry or microscopy of airborne sporangia collected in air samplers.
 Whilst these methods show potential to allow detection of sporangia in advance of occurrence of detectable disease symptoms on plants, and would thus be useful in enhancing existing decision support systems, none have been commercially deployed to date.